The Seiko SII NE88 Automatic Chronograph Movement: A Change In The Wind? (Archive)

 Problem on the horizon

 For this reason there is also a problem on the horizon.
-Now produced by the Swatch Group-owned ETA, what is now known as the ETA Valjoux 7750 and its variants will be included in the current and expanding limitations on parts and ébauches for non-Swatch group brands.
+Now produced by the Swatch Group-owned ETA, what is now known as the ETA Valjoux 7750 and its variants has been included in the current and expanding limitations on parts and ébauches for non-Swatch group brands.

 Basically, if you aren’t on their team, you may not be able to buy 7750s in the near future.
 I do not intend to comment on such proceedings, but this little fact is useful to know because it makes it very clear that the industry is in need of at least another player.